Saradmgr/Saradmgr/README.md

 ---

 ### 🚀 About Me

-I'm a versatile developer with a passion for creating full-stack applications, ranging from intuitive user interfaces to robust back-end systems.
+I'm a versatile developer with a passion for creating full-stack applications — from intuitive user interfaces to robust back-end systems.
 I enjoy writing clean, maintainable code and constantly expanding my skill set.

 Recently, I've delved into robotics and enjoy tackling both coding and hardware challenges.
 I’m always on the lookout for opportunities to learn, grow, and contribute.

 ---